 Academic advising is a learning process and partnership between the student and advisor.
 So that you can participate in this learning experience, take the below steps to prepare for your advising appointment.

 The Fall 2023 Class Schedule will be published on March 6th.

 RESOURCES AND VIDEO GUIDES

-Use the below “how-to” guides and resources to review remaining graduation requirements and plan a Spring 2023 class schedule.
+Use the below “how-to” guides and resources to review remaining graduation requirements and plan your class schedule.